Search Menu

 Is It Safe for Dogs to Eat Garlic?

+Can dogs have garlic?
 Garlic might be good for people, but dogs metabolize certain foods differently than we do.
-According to the Merck Veterinary Manual, garlic and other members of the allium family, including onions, contain thiosulfate, which is toxic to dogs but not to humans.
+Garlic and other members of the allium family (including onions) contain thiosulfate, which is toxic to dogs but not to humans.

 Thiosulfate causes oxidative damage to red blood cells, resulting in hemolytic anemia.
-Symptoms of anemia include pale mucous membranes, rapid breathing, lethargy, weakness, jaundice, and dark colored urine.
+Symptoms of anemia in dogs include pale mucous membranes, rapid breathing, lethargy, weakness, jaundice, and dark urine.
 Garlic toxicity also causes symptoms of gastrointestinal upset, including vomiting, diarrhea, loss of appetite, abdominal pain, depression, and dehydration.

-Studies have found it takes approximately 15 to 30 grams of garlic per kilograms of body weight to produce harmful changes in a dog’s blood.
+Scientific studies have found it takes approximately 15 to 30 grams of garlic per kilogram of body weight to produce harmful changes in a dog’s blood.
 To put that into perspective, the average clove of supermarket garlic weighs between 3 and 7 grams, so your dog would have to eat a lot to get really sick.
 However, some dogs are more sensitive to garlic toxicity than others, and consumption of a toxic dose spread out over a few days could also cause problems.

-This means that if your dog accidentally eats something containing a little garlic, they will probably be okay, but intentionally feeding it to your dog is a bad idea.
+This means that if your dog accidentally eats something containing a little garlic, they will probably be okay.
+But intentionally feeding garlic to your dog is a bad idea.

 Can I Feed My Dog Garlic Bread?

-Garlic bread will almost certainly catch your dog’s attention, but, along with garlic, it usually contains large amounts of butter, oil, cheese, and herbs that can upset your dog’s stomach.
+Garlic bread will almost certainly catch your dog’s attention.
+But along with garlic, garlic bread usually contains large amounts of butter, oil, cheese, herbs, and seasonings (like onion powder) that can upset your dog’s stomach.
 This food is also a source of unnecessary calories and fat and offers no nutritional benefits to your pet.
+Too much fatty food could possibly cause obesity in dogs.

 Can I Feed My Dog Garlic Supplements?